Priti2008/Trendora_e_commerce_website/README.md

 ## ✅ Current Status

 The major modules of the Trendora e-commerce website have been developed and integrated.
-The project is currently being tested and improved for the final demonstration.
+The project is currently being tested and improved for the final demonstration

-## 👥 Team

 ⭐ If you like this project, consider giving it a star on GitHub!